 Is Greenwashing All Bad?

-Another, perhaps weaker, argument is that brands are actually driving the environmental movement by the very act of greenwashing.
+Another perhaps weaker argument is that brands are actually driving the environmental movement by the very act of greenwashing.
 The idea is that many people become interested in green products and environmental protection because of greenwashing activities.
-I personally do not think that making someone aware of something and misinforming them at the same time is so very helpful, as many people are unduly influence by early belief formation, and what they 'learn' from these companies will tend to stick longer than it should.
-However, the fact that an argument can be made at all could may be a reason to believe that greenwashing is not "all bad."
+I personally do not think that making someone aware of something and misinforming them at the same time is so very helpful, as many people are unduly influenced by early belief formation, and what they ‘learn’ from these companies will tend to stick longer than it should.
+However, the fact that an argument can be made at all may be a reason to believe that greenwashing is not “all bad.”

 Although these claims are specific examples of greenwashing, most of these fall under categories of general practices that have been outlined in this report on the Seven Sins of Greenwashing, including: